simonZhou86/simonZhou86.github.io/_pages/about.md

 Welcome!

-I am an Applied Machine Learning Scientist at TD Bank, working on machine learning and GenAI solutions for businesses.
+I am an Applied Machine Learning Scientist at TD Bank, working on building machine learning and LLM/Agentic-AI solutions for business.
 If you are interested in what we do or our team in general, please feel free to reach out!

 I have also worked as a Machine Learning Engineer at a Medical AI startup company, focused on multilingual LLMs ([Technical Report](https://arxiv.org/abs/2409.05732)) and LLM-applications on medical document analysis.